farmOS/farmOS/docs/model/logic/location.md

 ## Geometry

-When a Log is saved without a geometry, and it references locations that have geometries, the locations geometries will be copied to the Log.
+When a Log is saved without a geometry, and it references locations that have geometries, the combined geometries of the referenced locations will be copied to the Log.
+Assets referenced in the Location relationship are given first priority.
+If none are found, then Assets referenced in the Log's Asset relationship will be used.
+In the latter case, only Assets that are explicitly designated as locations will be included, and geometry will not be copied if the Log is a movement (otherwise it would be impossible to clear the geometry of a non-fixed location Asset via movement Logs).